Ling Siew May: Career

 In 1972, Ling and Ong founded ONG & ONG, an architecture firm, she was a principal partner.

 In 1993, she became the 5th First Lady of Singapore after her husband Ong was elected president of Singapore.
 Despite becoming the First Lady, she continued her job as an architect at ONG & ONG, becoming the first working First Lady.

 In 1999, Ling designed the new Nanyang Girls' High School campus at Linden Drive.
 She was also the chairperson of Nanyang Girls' board.

 She died later that year whilst still serving as First Lady.
 Ling is the first First Lady to have died during their partner's presidency.
 Her illness is reportedly one of the reasons why Ong did not seek a re-election as he himself was in remission from lymphatic cancer.

 Personal life

 She and Ong have two sons.
 In 1993, she stated that her elder son, Ong Tze Guan, was working in Singapore while her younger son, Ong Tze Boon, was doing his masters at Rice University in Houston, Texas.
-Tze Boon subsequently took the helm of ONG & ONG after the death of his parents.
+Tze Boon, also an architect, subsequently took the helm of ONG & ONG after the death of his parents and continues to run the firm.

 Death

-Ling died on 30 July 1999 at 11:25am after suffering from colon cancer for 2 1/2 years at the National University Hospital, two weeks after Ong announced his desire to step down from the Presidency.
+Ling died on 30 July 1999 at 11:25am after suffering from colon cancer for two and a half years at the National University Hospital, two weeks after Ong announced his desire to step down from the Presidency.

+Her cheongsams were put up for a charity auction with money raised to go to the Retired Senior Volunteers Programme and Nanyang Primary School.